 Shall they join in this party?

-There are a few variations in Future Indefinite Tense.
+Learn these rules in Simple Future Tense.
 You should know those facts in order to apply this tense effectively.
 Here are those rules:

 Here are examples in sentences: